gtatters/Thermimage/HeatTransferCalculations.md

 ### Qtotal is made up of two components: qrad + qconv

-qrad is the net radiative heat flux (W/m2) qconv is the net convective heat flux (W/m2) conductive heat flux (W/m2), or qcond is often ignored unless a large contact area exists between substrate.
+qrad is the net radiative heat flux (W/m2).

+qconv is the net convective heat flux (W/m2)

+conductive heat flux (W/m2), or qcond is often ignored unless a large contact area exists between substrate.

 Additional information is required to accurately calculate conductive heat exchange and are not provided here, since thermal imaging would not capture the temperature.

-### What is qabs?
+### What is qabs()?

 qabs = absorbed radiation (W/m2).
 Radiation is both absorbed and emitted by animals.
 I have broken this down into partially separate functions. qabs() is a function to estimate the area specific amount of solar and infrared radiation absorbed by the object from the environment and requires information on the air (ambient) temperature, ground temperature, relative humidity, emissivity of the object, reflectivity of the object, proportion cloud cover, and solar energy.